amitaiturkel/amitaiturkel/README.md

 Software Engineer - Third year Student

-Amitai Turkel, a passionate and driven second-year student pursuing a BSc in Computer Science at Hebrew University.
+Amitai Turkel, a passionate and driven third-year student pursuing a BSc in Computer Science at Hebrew University.
 As a software engineer in the making, I've already begun crafting a diverse and broad skillset which includes Python, C, C++, and Java, coupled with essential tech tools like code management with Git, and development with Poetry, Tox, and Docker for using protocols like REST.

 📧 Email: amitai.turkel@gmail.com
 📞 Phone: 0534279419